sf105/sttp-book/_chapters/model-based-testing.md

 </table>

 The chosen conditions should always be independent from one another.
-The order of the conditions should never matter.
-So we can make `<Condition2>` true and `<Condition1>` false or we can make `<Condition1>` false and after that `<Condition2>` true.
+In this type of decision tables, the order of the conditions also do not matter, e.g., making `<Condition2>` true and `<Condition1>` false or making `<Condition1>` false and after that `<Condition2>` true, should result on the same outcome.
-This should not influence the action depicted in the decision table.
-If the order does matter in some way, a state machine might be a better model.
+(If the order does matter in some way, a state machine might be a better model.
-We cover state machines later in this chapter.
+We cover state machines later in this chapter.)

 {% include example-begin.html %}
-When choosing a phone subscription there are a couple of options you could choose.
+When choosing a phone subscription, there are a couple of options you could choose.
 Depending on these options a price per month is given.
 We consider the two options: